We are excited to announce we have ADDITIONAL openings for EMT Apprentices!

 High school diploma or graduation equivalent

-Clear record on criminal background check (requirement for VT EMT license).
+Clear record on criminal background check (requirement to obtain and maintain a VT EMT license).
 If you have a concern about a background check issue, please contact us.
 Not everything on a background check exempts you from service.
 We can discuss your issue and put you in communication with the appropriate state officials.

 After I become an EMT, what advancement opportunities do I have?